Design tokens

 Stylelint plugin

-The stylelint plugin help developers avoid mistakes in design token names.
+The stylelint plugin helps developers to avoid mistakes in the design token names.
 It's part of intergalactic npm package but also might be installed as a separate package.

 // .stylelintrc.json